kailaix/ADCME.jl/README.md

 * Custom operators are supported.
 Users can implement their own operators for the bottleneck operations such as those that are difficult to vectorize in TensorFlow.
 When implementing custom operators, `ADCME.jl` provides access to the `ATen` library in `PyTorch`, which is equipped with automatic differentiation.
 This further reduces users' effort to do inverse modeling.

 * Static graphs.
 Static computation graphs are used instead of dynamic graphs.
 This is a key difference between machine learning and scientific computing.
-In scientific computing, computation graph optimization _do_ matter.
+In scientific computing, computation graph optimization _does_ matter.
 One such example is `while_loop`, where in scientific computing, large numbers of iterations are common and direct implementation results in a large computation graph.
 Another example is the parallelism of different operators.

+The introductory [blog](https://medium.com/@kailaix16/introduction-to-adcme-jl-an-inverse-modeling-library-for-scientific-computing-76e56b2bcb49) is also available.

 # Installation